gvwilson/thirdbit/src/fiction/iffy/index.md

 The image froze.
 A second wall came to life,
-this one showing her lying on her bed looking at her nature book.
+this one showing her lying on her bed looking at her bird book.
 Text and numbers suddenly began to scroll past, too dense for her to read.